LSP Perspective: Applying the Human Touch to MT (Part 1)

 One of the main issues I often have to face when I manage a project based on MT is the reluctance of some translators to work with machine translated files due to previous bad experiences with post-editing.
 I have heard many stories about post-editors being paid based on an edit distance that was calculated using a test that was a long way from reality, or post-editors never being asked for their evaluation of the raw MT output.
 They were only asked to provide the post-edited files and, sometimes, the time they spent on the job, but only for billing purposes.
 One of our regular translators even told me that he received machine translated files that were worse than results form Google Translate (NMT had not yet been implemented).
 A common theme in all these stories is that post-editors are seldom involved in the process of evaluating and improving the system.
 This can turn post-editing into an alienating job that nobody wants to do a second time.

-To avoid such situations, we decided to create our own feedback form for assessing and categorising the severity of errors and prioritising the errors.
-For example, errors such as incorrect capitalisation of months and days in Spanish, word order problems in questions in English, punctuation issues in French, and other similar errors, were given the highest priority by our post-editors and our MT provider was asked to fix them immediately.
+To avoid such situations, we decided to create our own feedback form for assessing and categorizing the severity of errors and prioritizing the errors.
+For example, errors such as incorrect capitalization of months and days in Spanish, word order problems in questions in English, punctuation issues in French, and other similar errors, were given the highest priority by our post-editors and our MT provider was asked to fix them immediately.
 The complexity of the evaluation document can vary according to need.
 It can be as detailed as the Dynamic Quality Framework (DQF) template or be a simple list of the main errors with examples…

 (To be continued)